nazmul-nhb/nhb-scripts/README.md

           },
           /** Wrap the prefix with custom symbols or any string, e.g. `"*"` makes the prefix looks like `"*type(scope):* your commit message"`.
 Default is empty string. */
           wrapPrefixWith: "`";
+          /** Whether to prepend the corresponding emoji before the commit type prefix (applied only for the default ones).
+Default is `false`. */
+          emojiBeforePrefix: true, // Omit `emojiBeforePrefix` to use default `false`.

       },
       count: {
           defaultPath: '.', // default path to scan